MkDay/Post-Collection/prevent-default-vs-return-false.md

 > **passive:** *boolean value that, if true, indicates that the function specified by listener will never call preventDefault().
 If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.* **- MDN**

 This is more useful with touch events on mobile browsers.
 For example, let's suppose, we use the `preventDefault()` within `touchstart` event.
 In the most time, between two `touchstart` events will have very short intervals.
-In each time the event has occurred the browser will check whether there is `Event.preventDefault()`
+In each time the event has occurred the browser will check whether there is an `Event.preventDefault()` method that is called within the callback function.
+It will happen

 ```javascript